James IV: Early life

 For the nine-year-old heir to the throne, the crisis of 1482 had shattered the calm of his youthful existence at Stirling.
-Following the death of Margaret of Denmark in July 1486, Rothesay may have viewed the king's deliberate promotion of his second son — the 1486 and 1487 proposals to marry him to one of the younger daughters of Edward IV of England, and the conferring on him of the dukedom of Ross in January 1488 — with apprehension.
+Following the death of Margaret of Denmark in July 1486, Rothesay may have viewed the king's deliberate promotion of his second son—the 1486 and 1487 proposals to marry him to one of the younger daughters of Edward IV of England, and the conferring on him of the dukedom of Ross in January 1488—with apprehension.
 There is no explanation of why James III seemed to be favouring his second son over his heir, although it has been suggested that James III's suspicion and distrust of his heir arose from Rothesay's meeting with the Duke of Albany during the 1482 crisis.

 On 2 February 1488, Rothesay departed from Stirling Castle, without the king's knowledge.
-This defection saw the start of another major rebellion against James III, led by the earls of Angus and Argyll, and the Home and Hepburn families.
+This defection saw the start of another major rebellion against James III, this one led by the earls of Angus and Argyll and the Home and Hepburn families.
 Pitscottie claimed that the prince defected as he had heard that his father was approaching Stirling with a large army to imprison him.
 The prince became the figurehead of the rebels, who claimed that they had removed him from Stirling to protect him from his vindictive father, who had surrounded himself with wicked Anglophile counsellors.
 Like Rothesay, many of the rebels also feared for their safety if James III continued to rule.

 Matters came to a head on 11 June 1488, when the royal and rebel armies fought outside Stirling at the Battle of Sauchieburn.
-The royal army was defeated and James III was killed during the battle, though several later sources claimed that Rothesay had forbidden any man to harm his father.
+The royal army was defeated, and James III was killed during the battle, though several later sources claimed that Rothesay had forbidden any man to harm his father.
 James IV bore intense guilt for the indirect role which he had played in the death of his father.
 He decided to do penance for his sin, constantly wearing an iron belt around his waist, next to the skin, to which he added weight every year throughout his life.